• Red Cottage VIP Printable Library

 Pantry essentials for autumn and winter

-Sugar – Granulated sugar and brown sugar are usually in my pantry year round, but icing sugar (confectioners sugar), course sugar also known as sanding sugar (for decorating Christmas cookies of course!), dark and light corn syrup are things that I add this time of year.
+Sugar – Granulated sugar and brown sugar are usually in my pantry year round as is icing sugar (confectioners sugar).
+Come the holiday baking season I stock up on course sugar also known as sanding sugar (for decorating Christmas cookies), dark and light corn syrup are added.

 It seems like a lot, however this time of year you will often find many of things on sale as grocery stores anticipate all the holiday cooking, baking and entertaining that customers will be shopping for.
 This makes it the perfect time to stock up!